Republic of Singapore Air Force: Commands and units

 On 5 January 2007, Defence Minister Teo Chee Hean announced that the Air Force organisation chart will be re-structured into five major commands, namely the Air Defence and Operations Command (ADOC), the Air Combat Command (ACC), the Participation Command (PC), the Air Power Generation Command (APGC) and the Unmanned Aerial Vehicle (UAV) Command (UC).
 The first to be inaugurated was ADOC, along the restructuring announcement.

-ADOC is the principal agency in charge of planning and executing peacetime operations and air defence.
-ADOC is also responsible for the development and operational readiness of the command and control and ground-based air defence units of the RSAF.
+Air Defence and Operations Command is the principal agency in charge of planning and executing peacetime operations and air defence.
+ADOC is also responsible for providing ground-based air defence units of the RSAF.

 Unmanned Aerial Vehicle Command was the second command to be inaugurated and become operational in May 2007.

 The next command to be inaugurated was PC in January 2008.

 The last two commands, ACC and APGC, were inaugurated together in August 2008 in conjunction with the RSAF 40th Anniversary.
 The ACC will bring together fighter and transport squadrons under one command, with central planning, control and execution of the air battle in operations.
 The APGC will enhance the missions of the ACC by ensuring that all air bases remain operational at all times, as well as improving the servicing and turn-around of aircraft to ensure continuous and responsive operations.